 So, with NASA’s Mars fever in mind, are things getting more equitable in planetary exploration in terms of destinations and priorities?

 I hope you’re right.
-Let’s talk a bit about where the book ends—or rather the current status of the mission itself because, as you know very well, Europa Clipper is still not entirely built.
+Let’s talk a bit about where the book ends—or rather the current status of the mission itself because, as you know very well, Europa Clipper has yet to get even one inch from Earth.
 The SLS rocket that was originally planned to launch it is not flying yet.
-Culberson, the Europa program’s champion on Capitol Hill, lost in the 2018 election and is no longer in Congress.
-And we’re still waiting to see what the new Biden administration will want to do with NASA.
+And Culberson, the Europa program’s champion on Capitol Hill, lost his reelection bid and is no longer in Congress.

 I knew, while writing this book, that I would be chasing a moving target.
 I mean, for example, I would still be writing the book if I had to keep updating the status of the SLS, which, for most of the project’s history, was its notional ride to space.
 So I chose to end the story in 2015, when Europa Clipper officially became the flagship planetary science mission of the American space program.
 You don’t need the clichéd final scene with a rocket launch because that’s nothing next to the epic struggle to make the mission real.

 The Mission is in many ways a heist story.
 A group of smart people, each with different talents and connections, came together to achieve a common goal.
 It’s like Ocean’s Eleven, but instead of robbing a casino in the end, they get a spaceship called Europa Clipper.

 In terms of where Europa Clipper is [as of early 2021], they have completed their critical design review and are beginning to build their spacecraft in force.
 You’ll soon be able to go to the NASA Jet Propulsion Laboratory (JPL) at the California Institute of Technology and see this thing going from PowerPoint to reality—under construction in High Bay 1, a clean room where spacecraft are built.